The Best James Hardie Statement Collection Colours

 A quick note about exterior colour…

-Any colour installed outside in full daylight exposure will look a lot lighter than it does on the screen, or even inside your house.
-Be sure to view your samples outside and in a vertical orientation — how your siding will actually be installed!
+Any colour installed in full daylight exposure will look much lighter than it does inside your house.
+Be sure to view your samples outside and in a vertical orientation (how your siding will be installed!)

 Be sure to get some physical samples from your home improvement store or your installer, or grab a sample pot of a similar colour from your local Benjamin Moore or Sherwin Williams.